hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 ---
 ## Introduction

-Available on the HPE GreenLake Central platform, [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html), one of the HPE GreenLake cloud services available on the HPE GreenLake Central platform, allows customers to open the Clusters screen to create a cluster, view details about existing clusters, and launch the HPE GreenLake for Container service console.
-It provides an enterprise-grade container management service using open source Kubernetes.
+Available on the HPE GreenLake Central platform, [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html) is composed of the following suite of HPE services that are grouped specifically to create and manage a private cloud:

+- HPE GreenLake for Virtual Machines
+- HPE GreenLake for Containers
+- HPE GreenLake for Bare Metal Servers

+I﻿t provides an automated, flexible private cloud c﻿ustomers can use to run, support, and develop any of apps in their private environment, with modern cloud experience for VMs, containers, and bare metal.

-This blog post describes the process of deploying a stateful MongoDB application on the created Kubernetes clusters in HPE GreenLake for Containers.
-Using the Kubernetes StatefulSet and Headless Service, together with the pre-provisioned persistent volumes, the MongoDB application can be deployed as a Replica Set that provides redundancy, fault tolerance and high availability.
-This MongoDB application deployment can be used for working with a large amount of data and a high number of workloads in customer production environments.
+This blog post describes the process of deploying the Apache SkyWalking t﻿o the HPE GreenLake private cloud. in customer production environments.

 ## Apache SkyWalking